-After the admission of children with an Education, Health and Care (EHC) Plan where Brooke Weston Academy is named as the appropriate provision, the following criteria will be applied to determine those children that will be offered places within each stanine.
+After the admission of children with an EHC Plan where Brooke Weston Academy is named as the appropriate provision, the following criteria will be applied to determine those children that will be offered places within each stanine:

-- Looked after and all previously looked after children.
+- Looked After Children and all previously Looked After Children;

 - Children of staff where that member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage in the area.
 (Demonstrable skill shortage will only normally apply to qualified teacher positions, where the school has continually been unable to recruit);

 - Other children based on the distance between the home address and school.
 Measurements will be carried out on a straight-line basis from the child’s home to the address point of the school.

-- 'Corby' means the town of Corby and the associated villages for Corby secondary schools,
+ii) "Corby" means the town of Corby and the associated villages for Corby secondary schools.

 A sibling link will arise where one of the conditions in each of A and B are satisfied.